Jay Litherland: 2017 World Championships

 At the 2017 World Aquatics Championships, Litherland placed 5th in the 400-meter IM at 4:12.05.
 He also swam in the heats of the 4x200-meter freestyle relay and earned his first World Championship medal, a bronze, when the US team placed 3rd in the final.

 2018 U.S. National Championships

 At the 2018 USA Swimming Championships, Litherland swam a time of 4:10.21 in the 400-meter IM to place 2nd.
 He also finished 6th in the 200-meter IM and 7th in the 200-meter freestyle.

 2019 World Championships

 Jay's only event at the 2019 World Aquatics Championships was on the final day.
 With Teammate Chase Kalisz failing to make the final, Jay Litherland was the only American in the 400 IM Final.
 Sitting 3.34 Seconds behind the leader, Daiya Seto at the 300 mark, Litherland closed the gap to 0.27, placing 2nd and gaining his first individual World Championship medal.

-2020 Tokyo Olympics
+2020 Tokyo Olympic silver medal

 In the 400-meter individual medley, Litherland closed strongly to win the silver medal in 4:10.28.
-He outtouched bronze medalist Brendon Smith by one-tenth of a second.
+He out touched bronze medalist Brendon Smith by one-tenth of a second.